creof/doctrine2-custom-types/README.md

 Custom data types for Doctrine2.

-* ApproxDate - Store incomplete dates.
-Year, year/month, or year/month/day.
+* ApproxDate - A pseudo-date object to store incomplete date values.
-* Gender
+* Gender - A person's gender.